Skip to main content

 Upgrade if — and only if — one of these applies:

 1. You run on-device AI models regularly.
-If your workflow includes LM Studio, Ollama, or any tool executing LLMs locally on the machine, the 4x speed improvement is substantial enough to justify an upgrade.
+If your workflow includes LM Studio, Ollama, or any tool executing LLMs locally on the machine, the up to 4x faster prompt processing justifies the upgrade.
 This is a specialized use case today, but it's growing fast — particularly for professionals who process sensitive client data that can't leave the device.

 2. You're consistently hitting the walls of 256GB storage.
 If your drive is routinely near capacity and you're managing storage as a daily friction point or paying for cloud workarounds, upgrading to an M5 starts at 512GB.
 That said, check current M4 pricing on configured 512GB models before assuming the M5 is the only path — you may find the storage upgrade is available closer to M4 pricing.

 3. You use the Air for regular video production or gaming.
-The GPU and gaming improvements are substantial enough to make a difference for anyone using the MacBook Air as a production machine rather than a general productivity device.
+The ~31% GPU improvement and faster memory bandwidth make a noticeable difference for anyone using the MacBook Air as a production machine rather than a general productivity device.

 Skip the upgrade if: